Minimax (TV channel): Visual identity

-The signoff ident depicted Mini and Max putting Picicica and Macikutya to sleep, who come out the door just as Mini and Max leave, cutting to the Minimax logo.
-Other Minimax idents would play as the next station opened.
-In 2015, the closedown was truncated to just Mini and Max putting the pets to sleep.
+In 2015, the closedown was truncated to just Mini and Max leaving, putting the pets Picicica and Macikutya to sleep, who come out the Minimax Other logo and idents would play as the next station opened.

-On 23 March 2013, both the logo and the idents received a fully 3D CGI refresh, which included the 2006 idents being reanimated.
+On 23 March 2013, the new logo and idents received a new fully 3D CGI rework which also switched to 16:9 image format the 2006 mascots being reanimated.

-On 1 July 2021, the Hungarian feed rebranded its presentation again, with a package designed by Bulgarian agency ROBO LAB, with a redesigned version of the logo.
+On 1 July 2021, the Hungarian feed altered its presentation again, with a new rebranding designed by Bulgarian agency ROBO LAB.
 Mini and Max were dropped after 15 years while Picicica and Macikutya had updated designs, however, they only appear on the channel's websites now, not on air.
-The idents were rolled out to all other Minimax feeds on 1 August.
-These idents re-introduced written information in start and end cards for commercial breaks, and in programme promotion.
+The Minimax Channel feeds rolled out across the board on 1 August.
+These logos and idents introduced written information on start and end cards for commercial breaks, and for programme promotion.